vega/altair/doc/user_guide/interactions.rst

 Further Examples
 ~~~~~~~~~~~~~~~~
-Now that you understand the basics of Altair selections, you might wish to look
+Now that you understand the basics of Altair selections and bindings, you might wish to look
 through the :ref:`gallery-category-Interactive Charts` section of the example gallery
 for ideas about how they can be applied to more interesting charts.